ProRitik2000/JS-Codes/Git.md

     reverting back to the previous saved point

-WHAT MATTERS
+WHAT MATTERS✅
 -----------------------------------------------------------
 VIDEO 1 -OVERVIEW
 PROBLEM AND WHY COMPANIES USE GIT AND GITHUB

-VIDEO 2-THE ULTIMATE BASICS
+VIDEO 2-THE ULTIMATE BASICS✅
 -----------------------------------------------------------
 git ko enable karna -git init
 untracked files